SERVICES & CARE

 Norm Jacobowitz, MSN, PMHNP-BC is licensed to provide Psychiatric Medication Management, Psychotherapy, Psychoeducation, and other behavioral health services.
 In general, your care will be restricted to Psychiatric Medication Management and Psychoeducation.

 While not always required as a condition of receiving services, Norm believes that you cannot expect good results in treatment without engaging in psychotherapy.
 In addition, it is proven that exercise, good sleep hygiene, and avoidance of alcohol and other substances (including cannabis/THC) is important to your recovery.

-COVID-19 Response: Since the COVID-19 Emergency declaration in March of 2020, all visits are currently conducted via telemedicine/telepsychiatry.
+COVID-19 Response: Since the COVID-19 Emergency declaration in March of 2020, follow-up visits for existing patients are optionally offered via telemedicine/telepsychiatry.

 Norm provides treatment for these and other psychiatric conditions:

 - Post Traumatic Stress Disorder

 - Insomnia / Sleep Disorders

 - Other disorders for which psychiatric medications are shown to be beneficial